Epistimis/.github/profile/NOTES_ON_TOOLS.md

 In all other cases, just use Java.
 And you may want to use Java even in some of these cases.

+Note that you can call back and forth between XTend and Java code.
+If you want to use Dynamic Dispatch from Java code, you must call into a non dynamic XTend method and then use that XTend method to call into the dynamic dispatch code.
+Just use a one line method with a different name to do this.

 NOTE: XTend is converted to Java in an `xtend-gen` directory of the same project in case want to see how it is converted.
 Never edit or commit to git anything from an `xtend-gen` directory.
 It will ***always*** be overwritten the next time the code is compiled.